sedhossein/clean-code-with-clear-coder/README.md

 - Writing lots of code does not mean that you’ve written lots of software.
 It may just mean you are written lots of bugs.

+- As any discussion about code layout grows, the probability of it descending into a fruitless argument approaches one.
+You know the tabs vs spaces, bracket placement weather on new line or the same line.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna